hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/jnana-yoga/056_the_real_nature_of_man.md

 to this apparent individuality, that very man will tell you that extreme self-abnegation is the centre of all morality.
 And what is perfect self-abnegation?
 It means the abnegation of this apparent self, the abnegation of all selfishness.
-This idea of "me and mine" — Ahamkâra and Mamatâ — is the result of past Superstition, and the more this present self passes away, the more the real Self becomes manifest.
+This idea of "me and mine" — Ahamkāra and Mamatā — is the result of past Superstition, and the more this present self passes away, the more the real Self becomes manifest.
 This is true self-abnegation, the centre, the basis, the gist of all moral teaching;
 and whether man knows it or not the whole world is slowly going towards